 We also need to consider fund raising opportunities.

 It was decided that Mike Duffy would approach Ashley and discuss the option of purchasing an easement (with a caveat on the future sale of the property.
+Barry and Peter will collaborate with a letter to follow up Mike’s initial approach.
 Motion proposed by Rick, passed unanimously.

 We also discussed the LZ, Lou has written into his will that we will continue to have access.
 This will be worthless to us once the property is sold.